-EnCompass is delighted to expand its relationship with the U.S. State Department and support their important contributions to human rights around the world.
+EnCompass is delighted to expand our relationship with the U.S. State Department and support their important contributions to human rights around the world.
 Through two new contracts, we are assisting the State Department with performance management and evaluation services.
-These roles build on EnCompass’ recent successes with State, such as our evaluation of the Global Equality Fund, which will help the Fund’s partners and the Bureau of Democracy, Human Rights, and Labor guide future investments to support LGBTI organizations and human rights defenders from all over the globe.
+These roles build on EnCompass’ recent successes with the State Department, such as our evaluation of the Global Equality Fund, which will help the Fund’s partners and the Bureau of Democracy, Human Rights, and Labor guide future investments to support lesbian, gay, bisexual, transgender, and intersex (LGBTI) organizations and human rights defenders from all over the globe.

 “Human trafficking is a terrible issue that requires a strong and effective response,” said Jonathan Jones, Associate Director of Evaluation and Manager of the J/TIP Blanket Purchase Agreement.
 “EnCompass feels strongly about the role evaluative thinking and evidence can play in designing programs and adapting along the way, so we are very privileged to offer evaluation support to the meaningful initiatives the J/TIP office and its partners are undertaking.”

 This is the first of several activities to support the State Department and international partners in strengthening civilian security, rights, and stability and enforce effective management platforms.
-The EnCompass team looks forward to applying their expertise to assist in these initiatives.
+The EnCompass team looks forward to applying our expertise to assist these initiatives.

 Image c/o WorldFish, via Creative Commons